You can earn up to $7000.00 in wage subsidy per student!

 Students are an ideal source of people-power for short-term projects.
 Employing work term students is an effective recruiting tool, and supports the development of skills in the next generation of Canada’s workforce.

-An eligible employer must be willing to provide full-time work for a 12+ week duration in role which immerses a student in the use of technology.
+An eligible employer must be willing to employ a student in a tech-immersive role.
 Tech and non-tech focused organizations are encouraged to apply.

 Employer Eligibility Assessment